-British Prime Minister Johnson to face confidence vote
+British Prime Minister Johnson to face no-confidence vote

-LONDON (AP) — Britain’s governing Conservatives will hold a no-confidence vote in Prime Minister Boris Johnson on Monday that could oust him as Britain’s leader.
+LONDON (AP) — Britain’s governing Conservatives will hold a no-confidence vote Monday that could oust Prime Minister Boris Johnson from power, after months of growing discontent with a divisive politician whose career has survived multiple ups and downs.

+If Johnson loses the vote among the 359 Conservative lawmakers, the party will choose a new leader, who will also become prime minister.
+If he wins, he can’t face another challenge for a year under current party rules.

+While Johnson has weathered many political storms, he has recently struggled to turn the page on months of ethics scandals, most notably over rule-breaking parties in government buildings during COVID-19 lockdowns.

+Revelations that the prime minister and his staff repeatedly flouted restrictions they imposed on Britain in 2020 and 2021 have fueled outrage in the country at the scandal known as “partygate.”

-Party official Graham Brady says he has received enough letters from lawmakers demanding a vote on Johnson’s leadership to trigger one.
-That happens if 54 Tory lawmakers — 15% of the party’s group in the House of Commons — write to Brady.
+Conservative Party official Graham Brady announced Monday that he had received enough letters from lawmakers demanding a vote on Johnson’s leadership to trigger one.
+That happens if 54 Tory legislators — 15% of the party’s group in the House of Commons — write to Brady.

 “The threshold of 15% has been passed,” Brady said.
-He said the vote would take place in person in the House of Commons on Monday evening.
+He said the vote would take place in person in the House of Commons on Monday evening, with the result announced soon after.

-If Johnson loses the vote among the 359 Conservative lawmakers, he will be replaced as Conservative leader and prime minister.
-If he wins, he can’t face another challenge for a year.

-Johnson has been struggling to turn a page on months of ethics scandals, most notably over rule-breaking parties in government buildings during COVID-19 lockdowns.
+“Tonight is a chance to end months of speculation and allow the government to draw a line and move on, delivering on the people’s priorities,” it said.

-Late last month an investigator’s report on what has become known as “partygate” slammed a culture of rule-breaking inside the prime minister’s No. 10 Downing St. office.
+Late last month an investigator’s report on “partygate” slammed a culture of rule-breaking inside the prime minister’s Downing Street office.

-Civil service investigator Sue Gray described alcohol-fueled bashes held by Downing Street staff members in 2020 and 2021, when pandemic restrictions prevented U.K. residents from socializing or even visiting dying relatives.
+Civil service investigator Sue Gray described alcohol-fueled bashes held by Downing Street staff members at a time when pandemic restrictions prevented U.K. residents from socializing or even visiting dying relatives.

 Gray said the “senior leadership team” must bear responsibility for “failures of leadership and judgment.”

-The prime minister said he was “humbled” and took “full responsibility” — but insisted it was now time to “move on” and focus on Britain’s battered economy and the war in Ukraine.
+The prime minister said he was “humbled” and took “full responsibility” — but insisted he would not resign.
+He urged Britons to “move on” and focus on Britain’s battered economy and the war in Ukraine.

 But a growing number of Conservatives feel that Johnson, the charismatic leader who won them a huge parliamentary majority in 2019, is now a liability.